Most people grossly overestimate the cash flow they are actually getting on their rental property.

 Next we subtract yearly operational expenses from the gross rent.
 (Remember, capital improvements are not included here)

 Property manager (10% of rent) $1100

 Vacancy losses (estimate 10%) $1100

 operating expenses $4,045 equals

 Net yearly income $6,955 Net Operating Income

 Now divide Net Operating Income by the acquisition cost for Cap rate:

 $6,955 / $46,798 14.9% Cap rate

 Not bad at all!

-I think it’s all too common to underestimate what expenses are and overestimate ROI, cash on cash return, and cap rates.
+I think it’s all too common to underestimate expenses and overestimate ROI, cash-on-cash return, and cap rates.